-Since 1996, the Canada immigration law firm of Abrams & Krochak has assisted tens of thousands of individuals to choose the appropriate Canada immigration category and most expedient means of coming to this country according to Canada immigration laws.
-Click on this link for an overview of the various Canada immigration categories open to applicants.
+Since 1996, the Canada Immigration law firm of Abrams & Krochak has assisted tens of thousands of individuals to choose the appropriate Canada Immigration category and most expedient means of coming to this country according to Canada Immigration laws.
+Click on the various links on the right of the page for an overview of the various Canada Immigration categories open to applicants.

 Canadian Immigration Laws: Permanent Residence Status